 - Publicizing Reviews.
 Publish flattering or relevant customer reviews.

 - Including a Call to Action.
 Give your audience a way to respond to your content.
 Request that they submit some sort of contact information, and then send them Premium Content that you have created – ebooks, webinar invitations, white papers, case studies, etc.

 And if you get stuck, check out this amazing PDF guide, 100 Inbound Marketing Content Ideas.
 Cancel your company brainstorm, and dig into this guide’s ideas for blogging content, Twitter content, and Facebook content.
 Here are a few of our favorite ideas for blogging content:

 Writing for Your Audience Purposefully

-“Inbound journalism” is a term coined by marketing firm Austin Lawrence Group and it’s a tactic that all marketers should keep in their toolboxes.
-The main objective of inbound journalism is lead generation.
+“Brand journalism” is a tactic that all marketers should keep in their toolboxes.
+The main objective of brand journalism is lead generation.
 It generates leads by giving customers what they want—not what you want.

-To generate quality leads with inbound journalism, you can’t just throw up a random Top 10 list and expect results.
+To generate quality leads with brand journalism, you can’t just throw up a random Top 10 list and expect results.
 Your content must connect with your readers and fit your overall marketing strategy.

-Here are a few pointers to create inbound journalism that finds the facts and the “truth about the facts,” as well as builds trust in your brand.
+Here are a few pointers to create brand journalism that finds the facts and the “truth about the facts,” as well as builds trust in your brand.